wilsonliaows/docs/features/compress-files.md

 !["For each" step](/assets/images/features/files-and-attachments/compress-files-for-each.png)

-- First we need make sure this item is a file and not a folder:
+- First we need to make sure this item is a file and not a folder:

 ![Check if item not a folder](/assets/images/features/files-and-attachments/compress-files-check-folder.png)